UBC-MDS/DSCI-532_2024_4_crime-tracker/reports/m1_proposal.md

 With the "Crime Tracker," the Vancouver Police Department can enhance their operational efficiency, responding decisively to the dynamic landscape of urban crime, ultimately striving for a safer community.

 ## 2. Description of the data
+We will be analyzing a subset of a dataset focused on crimes in Vancouver, sourced from GeoDASH, which extracts data from the PRIME BC Police Records Management System (RMS).
+The primary dataset contains approximately 1,000,000 records spanning all Vancouver neighborhoods from 2003 to the present.
+Our subset comprises 5,099 records from 2023, covering seven selected neighborhoods.
+The dataset consists of 10 variables, which can be classified into three main categories:
+1. Temporal Variables: These include Year, Month, Day, Hour, and Minutes, providing detailed timestamps for each reported crime.
+2. Spatial Variables: This category encompasses Neighborhoods, Hundred_Block, Latitude, and Longitude, offering geographical information about where each crime occurred.
+3. Type: Denoting the category of crimes reported.
+Leveraging the combination of temporal and spatial data can yield valuable insights for effective urban planning and crime reduction strategies.
+Law enforcement agencies require a comprehensive overview of crime occurrences over time and location to facilitate swift and informed decision-making.
+The dataset's variables empower them to respond promptly, ultimately contributing to the safety of city residents.
+We intend to derive additional variables from the dataset to enhance our understanding of the situation, some of which will be integrated into our dashboard:
+- Aggregate Crime Counts by Neighbourhood or Hundred Block: Identifying crime hotspots by aggregating incidents within specific geographic areas.
+- Aggregate Statistics: Calculating counts, averages, or sums of crimes over different time intervals (e.g., daily, weekly, monthly) to discover patterns and trends.
+- Proximity Analysis: Determining the distance from key locations such as police stations, schools, or parks to assess their impact on crime rates.
+- Temporal Analysis: Extracting features from the datetime columns, such as day of the week or time of day (morning, afternoon, evening, night), to uncover temporal patterns in crime occurrence.
+- Weather Integration: Incorporating weather data (e.g., temperature, precipitation) into the analysis to explore potential correlations between weather conditions and crime rates.
+- Crime Rate Calculation: Estimating the rate of crime based on the population of each neighborhood to provide context for crime occurrences.

 ## 3. Research questions and usage scenarios